parkr/CUGC-DB/README.md

 # CUGC-DB

-## The greatest membership database ever.
+### The greatest membership database ever.
 Made specifically for the Cornell University Glee Club.

+#### Location

+It can currently be found at [db.gleeclub.com](http://db.gleeclub.com).

 #### Purpose